abhishekarya1/Hash-Define-myNotes/content/system-design/lld.md

 }
 ```

-The above class can change because of multiple reasons such as changes in database storing logic, or price discount calc (e.g. adding GST taxation).
+**Problem**: The above class can change because of multiple reasons such as changes in database storing logic, or price discount calc (e.g. adding GST taxation).

 A better way to write the above class without violating SRP by splitting functionality across multiple classes is: